-The first public library in the present Jersey City began in 1866 as a private venture in the town of Bergen.
-It was located in Library Hall at Ivy Place on the corners of Summit Avenue and Grand Street.
-Members supported the library with subscriptions.
-The Bergen Fire Department sponsored two hundred public school students of "superior scholarship" in Bergen to use the private library.
-Another library room was attempted in Hudson City at the corner of Newark and Baldwin Avenue.
-But neither lasted due to lack of support.
+The first public library in Jersey City began in 1866 as a private member-subscribed venue in the Town of Bergen in Library Hall at Ivy Place at the corners of Summit Avenue and Grand Street.
+The Bergen Fire Department sponsored 200 public school students of "superior scholarship" in Bergen to use the private library.
+A second library room opened in Hudson City at the corner of Newark and Baldwin Avenue.
+Neither library lasted due to declining support.

-In 1873 the Jersey City Board of Education established a Public School Free Library and provided one thousand dollars a year for its maintenance.
-It was located in the Jersey City High School (now Dickinson High School) on Bay Street, but management problems ended the project.
-In 1884 the New Jersey Legislature passed a law for the founding of free public libraries in cities where a local referendum supported a library.
-After two failed attempts, the Jersey City voters approved the provision for a public library in an election held on April 9, 1889 by a vote of 15,304 to 345.
-Mayor Orestes Cleveland appointed a board of trustees to guide the founding of the library.
-It included community leaders Dr. Leonard J. Gordon, a physician, who was elected president, and William C. Heppenheimer, who was elected treasurer, as well as Michael Murray, Nelson J. H. Edge, and Charles S. Haskell.
+In 1873, the Jersey City Board of Education established a Public-School Free Library in Jersey City High School (now Dickinson High School) on Bay Street.
+It provided one thousand dollars annually for maintenance, but management problems ended the project.
+In 1884, the New Jersey Legislature passed a law for founding free public libraries in cities where a local referendum supported a library.
+After two failed attempts, Jersey City voters approved the provision by a vote of 15,304 to 345 in an April 9, 1889, election.
+Jersey City Mayor Orestes Cleveland appointed a board of trustees to guide the establishment of the library.
+It included community leaders, physician Dr. Leonard J. Gordon as president, William C. Heppenheimer as treasurer, Michael Murray, Nelson J. H. Edge, and Charles S. Haskell.

-Dr. Gordon championed the founding of a public library for the city, coming up against the vote of a municipal referendum.
-When the approval and appropriations for the library were finally granted, Dr. Gordon became the president of its board of trustees and then the library's director.
-A memorial window on the first landing of the library's staircase and a bust of Dr. Gordon at the entrance were donated by local residents in February 1907.
-His brick, Queen Anne-style home by the architect William Milne Grisnell, built in 1888, was at 485 Jersey Avenue, not far from the library.
+Dr. Gordon long championed the founding of a public library for the city.
+After its approval and financing, he became the library's director.
+A memorial window on the library's staircase landing and a bust of Dr. Gordon by sculptor Herbert Adams at the entrance were donated by residents in February 1907.
+His brick, Queen Anne-style home by architect William Milne Grinnell, constructed in 1887, was at 485 Jersey Avenue, not far from the library.

-A temporary library was located on the ground floor of the building of the Provident Institution for Savings on Washington Street.
+Awaiting building completion, a temporary library was located on the ground floor of the Provident Institution for Savings building on Washington Street.
 Space in the adjoining Hudson County National Bank building was leased for a reading room.
-The trustees purchased properties for $47,250 at 286 and 288 Montgomery Street, and adjoining plots on Jersey Avenue, corner of Jersey Avenue and Mercer Streets, and 484 Jersey Avenue.
+The library trustees purchased properties for $47,250 at 286 at 288 Montgomery Street, adjoining plots on Jersey Avenue, at the corner of Jersey Avenue and Mercer Streets, and 484 Jersey Avenue.
 They also selected A.D.F.
 Hamlin of Columbia University as supervising architect for a new building.
 On July 6, 1891, the permanent home of the Main Library opened to the public.
-In its collection were 15,515 books and approximately 300 magazines and newspapers.
+Its collection held 15,515 books and approximately 300 magazines and newspapers.

-In addition to the Main Library, there are also nine branches plus a bookmobile.
-One of the largest of the branch libraries is the Greenville Branch (1841 Kennedy Boulevard), at the corner of Boulevard and Stevens Avenue.
-It was designed by Albert S. Gottlieb at the cost of $256,000 and opened in October 1926.
-The branch was renamed in 2018 to honor the memory of deceased Jersey Journal columnist Earl A. Morgan.
+In addition to the Main Library, the city has nine library branches and a bookmobile.
+The Greenville Branch (1841 Kennedy Boulevard), at the corner of Boulevard and Stevens Avenue, was designed by Albert S. Gottlieb; it cost $256,000 and opened in October 1926.
+The branch, renamed in 2018, honors the memory of Jersey Journal columnist Earl A. Morgan.
 The Afro-American Historical and Cultural Society Museum is housed on the second floor of the library building.

-Along with the Greenville Branch, the Jersey City Free Public Library system features three other large regional centers: Five Corners (678 Newark Avenue); The Heights (14 Zabriskie Street); and Miller (489 Bergen Avenue).
-There are also several smaller neighborhood branches.
-The new Branch Library and Community Center on Martin Luther King Drive between Myrtle and Bostwick avenues opened in 2004.
-It is the first new public library built in Jersey City since 1962, replaced the Claremont Branch Library, and is named for former Jersey City Mayor Glenn D. Cunningham.
+The Jersey City Free Public Library system features three other large regional centers: Five Corners (678 Newark Avenue), The Heights (14 Zabriskie Street), Miller (489 Bergen Avenue), and several smaller neighborhood branches.
+The new Branch Library and Community Center on Martin Luther King Drive between Myrtle and Bostwick Avenues opened in 2004.
+It is the first new public library built in Jersey City since 1962, replacing the Claremont Branch Library, and is named for former Jersey City Mayor Glenn D. Cunningham.